jmlew/nx-react-nestjs-base/README.md

 There are also many [community plugins](https://nx.dev/community) you could add.

-## Generate an application
+## Generate a new React application

-Run `nx g @nrwl/react:app my-app` to generate an application.
+Run `nx g @nrwl/react:app my-app`

 > You can use any of the plugins above to generate applications as well.

 When using Nx, you can create multiple applications and libraries in the same workspace.

-## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.

-> You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
-They can be imported from `@nx-react-nest/mylib`.
+Their absolute paths are added to tsconfig.base.json and should be altered according to their usecase.

+## Generate a shared React library

+Run `nx g @nrwl/react:lib my-lib`

+## Generate a framework agnostic shared library

+Run `nx g @nrwl/workspace:library my-lib`

 ## Development server